Are you wondering what to expect in your Paris hotel?

 Although hotel rates do not normally include breakfast, some hotels may include it as a special offer - check when you make reservations.

-You can almost aways save money by heading to a nearby café or bakery for coffee and a croissant, especially if you carry it out.
-Hotels do not like to see you bring in food that might make crumbs in your room, so find a park bench where you can enjoy your breakfast.
+Hotels, especially the smaller ones, do not love to see you bring in food that might make insect-attracting crumbs in your room, so find a park bench where you can enjoy your breakfast or figure out how to camouflauge what you're bringing in.

 12. Are Internet-Only Non-Refundable Rates a Good Deal?

-Maybe.
 The answer depends on 2 factors:

 1) Are you absolutely sure you won't change your plans?
 Most non-refundable rates must be made when you book your room.
 If you cancel, you forfeit your payment.